☎ Call Today

 Can I Refuse A Breathalyzer Test In Frisco?

-Technically, you can refuse, but Texas has an “implied consent” law.
+Technically, you can refuse, but Texas has an "implied consent" law.
 By operating a motor vehicle on Texas roads, you have already consented to a breath or blood test if arrested for DWI.
-If you refuse, the DUI punishment Texas becomes more certain in one area: your driver’s license will be automatically suspended for 180 days.
-Furthermore, Frisco police can often obtain a “no-refusal” blood warrant within minutes, meaning they will take your blood regardless of your consent.
+If you refuse, the DUI punishment Texas becomes more certain in one area: your driver's license will be automatically suspended for 180 days.
+Also, Frisco police can often obtain a "no-refusal" blood warrant within minutes, meaning they will take your blood regardless of your consent.
 Refusal is a strategic decision that should be discussed with a legal representative immediately following an arrest.

 Will I Lose My Job Over A Texas Law DUI First Offense?